 Training Your Labradoodle

-Bark Busters USA National Trainer - Jeff Drier
+Bark Busters International Head Trainer - Donna Ryan

 Labradoodles are a cross between Retrievers and Poodles and usually share some of the best characteristics of each of those breeds.
 They are often highly intelligent, energetic, friendly, and outgoing, hence their popularity with active families.
 They want to be included in all the activities, but they also need to learn how to follow instructions, or their enthusiasm can get them in trouble.